KaratelSH/Exodus-Seco-To-Passphrase/README.md

 ### **Requirements 📋:**

-*   A `passwords.txt` file containing potential passwords to "bruteforce" (one per line).
+*   A `passwords.txt` file containing potential passwords to "bruteforce" (line by line).
 *   `seed.seco` file containing your encrypted passphrase .